 If you are interested in learning reiki and taking a Reiki I, 2 or 3 class instructed by Pam and Kim, please visit their website at healinghalls.wordpress.com.

 To learn more about Kyle’s story, visit angelightfilms.org and select “The Kyle Show” to view a short documentary about his journey with brain cancer.

 Inspired by Pam’s story?
-To volunteer as a reiki practitioner, please visit Regional Hospice and Palliative Care’s Volunteer Page and fill out an application today!
+To volunteer as a reiki practitioner, please visit Regional Hospice’s Volunteer Page and fill out an application today!